History Education Concentration

 Students planning to transfer within New Jersey should explore the “Transfer Programs” feature on NJ Transfer (www.njtransfer.org) to review articulation agreements and institutional requirements.

 Because teacher preparation programs often have specific GPA standards, prerequisite courses, and admission requirements, early and intentional academic planning is strongly recommended.
+The State of New Jersey requires a 3.0 Grade Point Average for any certification candidate.

 Career Information